vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 5

-as Samgrahakāra' and the Tantraloka as the Sam- graha by Jayaratha.
+as Samgrahakāra' and the Tantrāloka as the Sam- graha by Jayaratha.

 (b) PRAKRIYA OR PADDHATI GRANTHA

 Abhinavagupta's second, but rather more signifi- cant, intention is to produce a Prakriya or Paddhati, perhaps employed as interchangeable terms in the context.
 Abhinavagupta was perturbed over the fact that there was no Paddhati text in his source-system, i.e. the system of transcendental triad (Anuttara-şada- rdharthakrama), although there were plenty of them in other source systems.
-In order to overcome this drawback he decided to write the present Prakriyā i.e., Tantraloka, complete in all respects.
+In order to overcome this drawback he decided to write the present Prakriyā i.e., Tantrāloka, complete in all respects.
 Abhinava- gupta and Jayaratha both do not give any clue to Abhinavagupta's concept of a Prakriya-grantha, al- though Jayaratha is full of references to Abhinava- gupta's professed aim to undertake a Prakriyāgran- tha.
 In this context one comes across four observa- tions:

-(i) The Prakriya under reference namely, the Tantraloka, is totally based on the M.V.T;"
+(i) The Prakriya under reference namely, the Tantrāloka, is totally based on the M.V.T;"

 Jayaratha's introductory observation preceding the above verse is very suggestive-